hikuley/watch-list-app/server-side/docs/kafka-topics.md

    - Replication factor of 1
    - 7-day retention period

-## Manual Topic Creation
+## Topic Management Commands

+### Create Topics

-You can also manually create the topics using the provided CLI command:
+You can manually create the topics using the provided CLI command:

 ```bash
 # Run with npm script